upenn-libraries/apotheca/rails_app/docs/architecture_decisions/0004_create_descriptive_metadata_structure.md

 ## Consequences
 1. Bulk import headers
-   * The column headers for bulk import will get longer.
+   * The CSV column headers for bulk import will get longer.
 Each descriptive metadata field will have to end in the `.value` or `.uri`.
    * The added complexity of the metadata schema could make it harder to train staff.
 2. Adding subfields
    * It will be easier to add subfields if necesary.
 For example, imagine a case were we wanted to add a `type` subfield for each identifier, the new schema structure could support that without much of a hassel.
 Or imagine the case where we needed to add a `uri` subfield to a metadata field that was not original supporting URIs.